 How Long to Cook Chicken on a Traeger

-It will take around two to three hours to smoke the teriyaki chicken in the Traeger.
-If you take into account prep time, this recipe will take roughly 3 hours.
+It will take about 2 to 3 hours to smoke the teriyaki chicken on the Traeger.
+If you factor in prep time, this recipe will take about 3 hours.

 Can I Use Chicken Thighs Instead of Chicken Breast?